HGVSnomenclature/hgvs-nomenclature/docs/recommendations/RNA/substitution.md

 !!! note "I found a variant on DNA level which is a well-characterised splice variant.
 Is it correct to describe the variant as concluded from literature?"

-    No, you should report what <b>you</b> have found.
+    No, you should report what **you** have found.
 You can however use the published data to give the predicted consequences on RNA/protein level, e.g. NM_004006.3:c.3430C>T r.(3277_3432del) p.(Leu1093_Gln1144del).